Amateur Football Alliance

-The Amateur Football Alliance is a county football association in England.
+The Amateur FA (Football Alliance) is a county football association in England.
 It is unusual among county FAs in not serving a particular geographical area.
 It was founded in 1906 as the Amateur Football Defence Council, was briefly known as the Amateur Football Defence Federation, and was reformed as the Amateur Football Association in 1907, when The FA required all county associations to admit professional clubs.
 Its aim was, as the decline of amateurism at the highest levels of football set in, to protect and preserve the original amateur spirit.
 It prides itself on the skill and competitiveness of its leagues, and on its traditions of fair play and respect for opponents and match officials.
 Many leagues still maintain rules that require clubs to provide food and drink to their opponents and match officials after the match in a clubhouse or public house.

 History

 With tension between amateur clubs and the Football Association mounting due to the rise of professionalism, the organisation was formed in May 1906 as the Amateur Football Defence Council, following unanimous agreement at a meeting of around 100 clubs from the London metropolitan area.
 In September 1906, the AFDC warned the London FA that its clubs would be boycotting the London Senior Cup the following season.
 Later that month, the organisation was renamed the Amateur Football Defence Federation.